The Best Blogging Platform To Make Money: 15 Free And Premium Platforms

 - You have access to a wide range of professional templates and designs

 - You also have access to SEO tools and inbuilt marketing tools

 - You don't have much control over the backend of your site

 - It may be expensive to set up

-- Wix places ads on your site with the free plan, but you don't earn from them
+- Wix places ads on your blogging site with the free version, but you don't earn from them

 - If you change the theme, you lose all your content and have to start from scratch

 Pricing – There’s a free plan.
 And there are paid plans that cost anywhere between $18 and $500 per month.